-The ETS scores and frequency biases for predicted composite reflectivity at the 15, 30 and 45 dBZ thresholds, chosen to roughly represent the entire, stratiform and convective precipitation regions, respectively, are shown in Fig. 11.
-In general, ExpD and ExpDNG have very similar ETS scores throughout the 6 hour forecast period at the 15 and 30 dBZ thresholds, and they are the highest for both thresholds (Fig. 11a,c) except for the final one hour for the 30 dBZ threshold (Fig. 11c).
-ExpS generally yields the lowest ETS scores for the 15 and 30 dBZ thresholds, but gives higher ETS scores at the final two hours at 45 dBZ (Fig. 11e).
-The frequency biases from ExpD and ExpDNG are closest to 1 at the 15 dBZ threshold.
-For the 30 dBZ threshold, the bias is closer to 1 for all experiments, with those of ExpD and ExpDNG having the smallest biases overall.
-ExpS largely underestimated in the first three hours of forecast (Fig. 11d).
-For the 45 dBZ threshold, there is a significant overestimation in all four experiments (Fig. 11f).
+The ETS scores and frequency biases for predicted composite reflectivity at the 15-, 30-, and 45-dBZ thresholds, chosen to roughly represent the entire, stratiform, and convective precipitation regions, respectively, are shown in Fig. 11.
+In general, ExpD and ExpDNG have very similar ETS scores throughout the 6-h forecast period at the 15- and 30-dBZ thresholds, and they are the highest for both thresholds (Figs. 11a,c) except for the final one hour for the 30-dBZ threshold (Fig. 11c).
+ExpS generally yields the lowest ETS scores for the 15- and 30-dBZ thresholds, but gives higher ETS scores at the final two hours at 45 dBZ (Fig. 11e).
+The frequency biases from ExpD and ExpDNG are closest to 1 at the 15-dBZ threshold.
+For the 30-dBZ threshold, the bias is closer to 1 for all experiments, with those of ExpD and ExpDNG having the smallest biases overall.
+ExpS is largely underestimated in the first three hours of the forecast (Fig. 11d).
+For the 45-dBZ threshold, there is a significant overestimation in all four experiments (Fig. 11f).